 This looks a lot like the basic recipe of war: making the world safe for democracy through mass murder, destroying the infidel, the oppressed rising up against the oppressor in a revolution for a better world, though they generally simply take their turn as the oppressor, thereby changing nothing but their own place on the cycle of oppressor / oppressed.

-A true visionary text can be read many ways, from the most exoteric to the esoteric, and once upon a time texts were jealously guarded from those who lacked the maturity of consciousness to engage them.
-This was much easier during times when most people couldn’t read or write, and before the printing press, much less the internet.
+A true visionary text can be read many ways, from the most exoteric to the esoteric, and once upon a time texts were guarded from those who lacked the maturity of consciousness to engage them though that could also become a power play rather than wholesome discrimination.
+This was obviously much easier during times when most people couldn’t read or write, and before the printing press, much less the internet.
 Imagine yourself reading or writing at a time when such activities were a sacred (same root as ‘secret’) act for the initiated few.
 But even with that, mystical and alchemical texts had encoded ways of being written, not straightforward.
-All the events of “out there” are mirrored ‘in here.’

-To become a being who neither oppresses others (which can happen through extremely subtle forms of aggression) nor lives in doormat consciousness out of a desire to be nonviolent (which often perps the cycle by giving doormat-type consent) is a major challenge of our apocalyptic times.
-While the world unravels, we simultaneous unravel the ways we’ve been conditioned and weave an evolutionary collective consciousness.
-If you are someone who toggles between agression and doormatism, and know the truth that neither will ever offer full aliveness and fulfillment (I spent a lot of time there, as do many who received Christian training) I recommend Jesus and Nonviolence: A Third Way by Walter Wink.
+To become a being who neither oppresses others (which can happen through extremely subtle forms of aggression) nor lives in doormat consciousness out of a desire to be nonviolent (which often perps the cycle by giving doormat-type consent) is a major challenge, perhaps THE major challenge, of our apocalyptic times.
+The current unraveling and unveiling in the American psyche offers the opportunity to unravel the ways we’ve been conditioned.

-The idea of becoming aware of unacknowledged binary strategies is central to what I mean by ending the self/other war.
-In order to not be part of the binary, dualistic, violent apocalypse as we know it, one must emigrate and become an ex-pat from apocalyptic consciousness.
+Becoming aware of unacknowledged binary strategies is central to what I mean by ending the self/other war.
+In order to not be part of the binary, dualistic, violent apocalypse as we know it, one must emigrate in consciousness.
 This is a difficult and at times lonely road.

 next up: the Great Gamble